-- (i) provides a godly example (2 Tim.2:19-21) - (ii) has influence over a ministry team or church - (iii) equips others in ministry (2 Tim.2:2; Eph.4:11-12).
+- provides a godly example (2 Tim.
+2:19-21) - o has influence over a ministry team or church - o equips others in ministry (2 Tim.
+2:2; Eph.
+4:11-12)

-The biblically approved motivation for leadership is servanthood (Matt.20:26).
+The biblically approved motivation for leadership is servanthood (Matt.
+20:26).
 Becoming a follower precedes becoming a leader.
 Christian leadership does not put a person above others - everyone in the body of Christ is of equal importance.

 - 2. The training we provide must recognise that each student has unique gifts, experiences and academic abilities and will assume very different leadership roles.
 Opportunity for specialisation should be provided while at the same time giving exposure to a wide range of training.
 Different people learn best in different ways; therefore, we must use a variety of teaching methods.
 Our training must be flexible in its level, outcome and mode of education. - 3.
 Our programs combine spiritual, practical and academic objectives in one holistic, integrated, educational approach.
-Being, knowing and doing are all essential to training and are interrelated and inseparable (e.g. Rom.15:14).
+Being, knowing and doing are all essential to training and are interrelated and inseparable (e.g. Rom.
+15:14).
 Our main focus, however, is on the being (character qualities).
 This can only happen by knowing the Word of God and doing works of service.
-[The qualifications of church leaders given in 1 Timothy 3 and Titus 1 are mainly character qualities (being), holding to the truth (knowing) and being able to teach others (doing).] - 4.
-Our training must be adapted to the needs of the church in Melanesia and contextualised to the Melanesian situation in content and method.
-The need to model what we teach is an important part of our teaching method. - 5.
-The Bible provides the authoritative basis of truth.
+[The qualifications of church leaders given in 1 Timothy 3 and Titus 1 are mainly character qualities (being), holding to the truth (knowing) and being able to teach others (doing).]

+- 5. The Bible provides the authoritative basis of truth.
 The Bible is God's revelation of what is real.
 Our training must help form an integrated worldview that is biblically based.
 From this basis, intellectual inquiry into the affairs and views of the world is to be encouraged. - 6.
 Married couples will have mutual roles in ministry.
 Our training must provide for both husband and wife and encourage partnership in ministry. - 7.
 The development of strong family life is important for the lives of our students. - 8.
 Our training must encourage and facilitate self-motivated learning.
 We must begin to equip students not only to a state of preparedness for ministry, but also for a lifetime of ongoing learning and development. - 9.
 Regular assessment and renewal of our training program is essential for it to remain relevant as we continue to strive for excellence.
 This requires ongoing quality assessment processes. - 10.
 The interdenominational character of CLTC aims to give students both a loyalty to their own church denomination and a willingness to work together with other Christian groups.

-3.2 TRAINING AIMS AND OBJECTIVES
+TRAINING AIMS AND OBJECTIVES